Find out more about The FA's Respect Programme here.

 Across our county there are so many people who champion the behaviours of Respect (for example fairness, integrity, inclusion and leadership) and can demonstrate how they have worked to make these behaviours a part of the game in their communities.
 We would like to unite the game in our county, by everyone championing Respect and coming together to positively impact one more or even many more ETC.

 Do you know a club, league or individual that is flying the flag high for Respect?
 Is it time they should be commended for their efforts with a mention here?
 If they are setting a leading example for all, then please do inform us.
 It is everyone's duty to adhere to and uphold the values of The FA's Respect programme so that we can continue to make our game, the beautiful game.
-Share your stories and praises with us by contacting Neil Moss, Operations Administrator (Safeguarding).
+Share your stories and praises with us by contacting Connor Gates, Operations Administrator (Safeguarding).

 When and why was The FA Respect Programme launched?